 The Mammoth Hot Springs area in the national park is fueled with flowing geysers.
 They all are different colors.
 There are many trails running through all the different springs that you can walk around and check out.
 There is also a decent little town near the hot springs with shops, restaurants, hotels and campgrounds nearby.

-Hopefully this will get your travel juices flowing and make you want to get out there and experience all that is Yellowstone.
-Seeing pictures like these is what got me wanting to go to Yellowstone for the longest time.
-Im glad I finally made it there!
+Hopefully this will get your travel juices flowing and make you want to get out there and experience at least 5 things in Yellowstone National Park.
+Seeing pictures like these ones, is what got me wanting to go to Yellowstone for the longest time.
+I’m glad I finally made it there!
 Let me know if you have questions on this national park or any other places I have been!